Course Outline

 - Network Layer: IPv4.

-Transport Layer: TCP, UDP.
+- Transport Layer: TCP, UDP.

-- Packet loss and recovery mechanisms.
+- Packet loss and recovery.

 - Duplicate ACKs and Fast Retransmissions.